I learned this tip from market traders

 Making it irresistible

 Now for the clincher: the price.
-How much was he selling them for?
+How much were they selling for?

 “These chippers retail for £20.”